SW2025G1/P1SW25FireSim/README.md

 - Yellow = Cell which is progressing toward being ignited
 - Red = Cell which is ignited

 This program was developed as the product of a Software Engineering Semester 1 project.
+The program is not applicable to real-world firefigthing preventative or suppresive efforts.